 SAUL LOEB/AFP/Getty Images

-The US Capitol in Washington, DC, is seen February 28, 2013.
+The U.S. Capitol in Washington, DC, on January 2, 2013.

 Good morning, readers.
 Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, public meetings and announcements you need to know to fuel up and tackle your day.